 The Victims of Violence Program (VOV) is an adult outpatient trauma clinic located in a multi-site urban public health system that serves a diverse client population.
 Initiated in 1984 with start-up funds from local city government, VOV was established as a training program of the hospital’s academically affiliated department of psychiatry in 1985.
 Since then, its mission in the hospital, in the network of health care services in which it is located and in the larger community has been to develop comprehensive mental health services for crime victims and crime victimized communities.

 The Victims of Violence (VOV) Program of Cambridge Health Alliance (CHA) was co-founded in 1984 by Mary Harvey, PhD (Director) and Judith Herman, MD (Director of Training) with startup funding from the City of Cambridge.
 Established as a clinical training program of Harvard Medical School in 1985, VOV received its first Victims of Crime Act (VOCA) award from the MA Victim Witness Assistance Board in 1986.

 In 1988, VOV received the American Psychiatry Association's Gold Award for innovative hospital and community service.
-In 2000, VOCA funding enabled VOV to launch the Victim Advocacy and Support Team (VAST) extending hospital-based, alliance-wide victim advocacy and support to crime victims and their families.
+In 2000, VOCA funding enabled VOV to launch the Victim Advocacy and Support Team (VAST), now the Victim Resource Center (VRC), extending hospital-based, alliance-wide victim advocacy and support to crime victims and their families.

 Today, VOV is a unique clinical resource for victims, a valued training context for graduate and post-graduate clinical trainees, a setting for clinical and community research, a consultation and training resource of national and international significance and a participant in world-wide anti-violence efforts.